Looking for Pasteurized Donor Human Milk for your baby?

 Where you can get PDHM

 Distribution sites have pasteurized donor human milk available for purchase after discharge from hospitals or maternity centers.
 See the map for locations and the list below for details about hours of operation and requirements.
 Donor milk is available in 4oz./120ml frozen bottles.
 Cost and number of bottles dispensed varies somewhat by site.
-Requests of more than 40oz of milk requires a prescription from the mother’s or baby’s provider.
-A template for a provider prescription is available which your provider can use or have as guidance for completing their own script.
-Getting a copy of the script for yourself can be very helpful since it allows you to go to any distribution site.
 Currently, sites are unable to submit for insurance reimbursement.
 Please contact your insurance company to see what coverage is offered.
-Requests that are greater than 40oz. can be referred to the Minnesota Milk Bank for Babies Golden Valley site.
+Requests that are greater than 40oz. can be referred to the Minnesota Milk Bank for Babies Roseville site.

 Donor milk for outpatients is dependent upon availability and hospitalized infants are given priority.